To answer this, we must define what we mean by “saved.” Under the New Covenant, we define it as being born again.

 So how, and especially when, were ancient people saved?

 First, understand that before the cross, the words “saved” and “salvation” had a meaning of “delivered” or “deliverance.”
 Those words do not suggest that God declared people to be justified by grace through a profession of faith, as we think of the words “saved” and “salvation.”
-And the ceremonial practice of animal sacrifice to make atonement for their sins was insufficient to completely “wash” them clean.
-Animal blood could never fully atone for man’s sins, so it could not justify them once and for all time.
-It’s very different for Christians; we have the complete and final atonement of Jesus’ blood (Heb 7:26-27, Heb 9:12, 10:10).
+Animal blood could never fully atone for man’s sins, so Israel’s sacrifices could not justify them once and for all time.

-We are washed clean of all sins by Jesus’ blood (Rev 1:5).
-And thereby, God declares us to be justified (Rom 4:25) Read:The Gift of Salvation: Justification & Imputation (Imputed Righteousness)
+But under the New Covenant, we have the complete and final atonement of Jesus’ blood (Heb 7:26-27, Heb 9:12, 10:10).
+We are washed clean of alour sins — past, present, and future, by Jesus’ blood (Rev 1:5).
+And thereby, based on Jesus’ atonement not our works, God declares us to be justified (Rom 4:25) fully and permanently.
+Read:The Gift of Salvation: Justification & Imputation (Imputed Righteousness)

 Not Righteous by Sacrificial Works